alexkasema/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that prints all natural numbers from n to 98, followed by a new line.
 ## 101-natural.c
 A program that adds the multiples of 3 and 5 in a given range
+## 102-fibonacci.c
+A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.